Owner - Joan "Jo" Horner

 grew up in a family where food was king.
 Her father was the consummate restaurant connoisseur, her younger brother a culinary school graduate, her older brother a sushi chef, one older sister is a cake decorator and her other older sister a food and beverage manager for a major hotel.
 A long-time chef to friends and family, she began her official food odyssey by attending the Cambridge School of Culinary Arts shortly after graduating from Bowdoin College with a focus in childhood education.
 Professionally, Heather has worked the line at the Finale dessert restaurants and as a pastry chef at Petit Robert Bistro in Boston.
 Not to be limited to one area of food, she continues to work as a private chef and caterer and has been inspired by the flavors of Asia on numerous trips to Thailand, Laos, Vietnam, Sri Lanka, India, Indonesia, and Japan.
 Heather always hoped to combine her love of teaching with her love of cooking and finally found the perfect place, Create-a-Cook, where she has been happily working since.

 comes to us from New York City, and is a classically trained French chef with knowledge in many cuisines.
 He has worked as a chef instructor at the primary and secondary school levels, and at four New York Jean Georges restaurants, JoJo, Vong, Restaurant 66 and Jean Georges.
 This combination of skills, teaching of the children and cooking of the awesomesauce, makes Mark a dynamo in our kitchens.
 His comfort with haute cuisine, and children who can be “not so haute” comes in very handy at CAC.
-Lovingly referred to as "Marky Mark and the Funky Bunch" by our staff, he lives locally with his Rottweiler Maggie and fiance Miyoung.
+Lovingly referred to as "Marky Mark and the Funky Bunch" by our staff, he lives locally with his Rottweiler Maggie and wife Miyoung and Baby Samantha.
 Ask nicely, and he'll make you his signature dish, Llama Parmagiana.